vishalburri/quiz-app-solidity/README.md

-1.Install dependencies :
+Step 1: Install deps

-  npm i
+$ npm install

-2.Compile
+Step 2: Build Contracts

-  truffle compile
+$ truffle compile

+Step 4: Migrate Contracts

-3.Start truffle develop network truffle develop
+$ truffle develop

+then when you get the truffle console type:

-4.Migrate code on local blockchain migrate --reset
+truffle(develop)> migrate --reset

-5.Test the code
+Step 5: Run Tests

-  test
+truffle(develop)> test

 Online Quiz App
 Your assignment if you choose to attempt is to make a quiz app where up to ​ N